youshenfan/JAX-AMR/README.md

 Correspondence via [mail](mailto:haochengwenson@126.com) (Haocheng Wen).

 ## Implementation Strategy
-For the detailed implementation strategies for JAX-AMR, please refer to our [paper](xxx).
+For the detailed implementation strategies of JAX-AMR, please refer to our [paper](xxx).

 ## State of the Project